carleshf/carleshf.github.io/_posts/2019-06-03-code-4-care-hackathon.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">This event was a success!
 Thanks so much to all the participants who came out.
 Thanks sooo much <a href="https://twitter.com/jcramos426?ref_src=twsrc%5Etfw">@jcramos426</a> for all your hard work and organization. <a href="https://t.co/3W8K4YJHgX">https://t.co/3W8K4YJHgX</a></p>&mdash; Jason McKee (@mckeejm) <a href="https://twitter.com/mckeejm/status/1135312049754517504?ref_src=twsrc%5Etfw">June 2, 2019</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 The team was amazing.
-All of us was able to contribute to the idea, as well as to its implementation.
+All of us were able to contribute to the idea, as well as to its implementation.
 We moved from step to step smoothly, no frictions nor discussion.
 T-E-R-R-I-F-I-C!

 Yeah... let's repeat?